Aetiology and prevalence

 - gene expression changes following exercise

-Evidence cited by the NICE guideline for M.E. (undergoing essential updates, though this process is on hold due to the Coronavirus pandemic) suggests a population prevalence of at least 0.2–0.4% which means that a general practice with 10,000 patients is likely to have up to 40 patients with M.E.
+Evidence cited by the draft NICE guideline for M.E. (final version expected to be published August 2021) suggests a population prevalence of at least 0.2% to 0.4% which means that a general practice with 10,000 patients is likely to have up to 40 patients with M.E.